In the 21st century, period poverty is still rife throughout the world.

 Local Activism Matters – What You Should Do

-In 2020, the government in England launched a scheme where schools could opt in to provide free sanitary products to those in need.
-To date, only 41% of schools have opted in and the scheme is not well-implemented – and awareness is low.
+In 2020, the government in England launched a scheme where schools could opt-in to provide free sanitary products to those in need.
+However, to date, only 41% of schools have opted in, and the scheme is not well-implemented – and awareness is low.